Last Updated on October 27, 2021

 Trying to clean up your diet?
 There’s no better place to start than drastically cutting back on sugar.
 Most of us are getting waaaaaaaay too much sugar in our diets, to the detriment of our health.
-Here’s what to know about why is sugar bad for you and how much sugar per day is recommended.
+Here’s what to know about why is sugar bad for you and how much sugar per day is recommended to optimize health.

 Most people have a vague understanding that sugar isn’t good for them.
-But I doubt they realize just how unhealthy it is, or they wouldn’t be so willing to let kids eat sugar-filled snacks and treats on a daily basis.
+But I doubt they realize just how damaging to health it is, or they wouldn’t be so willing to let kids eat sugar-filled snacks and treats on a daily basis.

 Why sugar is currently considered public health enemy #1: